Patreon's take on the importance of cross-platform sharing

 How can cross-platform sharing be made compatible with GDPR?

 "In protecting user privacy, GDPR does make it difficult to share certain information amongst platforms and across jurisdictions.
-We value people’s privacy and that must be balanced with coordination to keep people safe." - Amanda Selby
+We value people’s privacy and that must be balanced with coordination to keep people safe." - Amanda Selby, former Minor Safety Manager

 How can we encourage cross-platform sharing?

 "Companies need the space to share experiences that occurred on their platform that did and did not go well, roadmaps for minor safety issues, how and why people report, and making it clear that all platforms deal with these issues.
 That alignment starts with consistently communicating and educating each other.
-NGOs like INHOPE are very valuable because they can serve as the honest broker, uniting us all under the same mission and ensuring that conversations and information shared happen in a way that serves the mission." - Amanda Selby
+NGOs like INHOPE are very valuable because they can serve as the honest broker, uniting us all under the same mission and ensuring that conversations and information shared happen in a way that serves the mission." - Amanda Selby, former Minor Safety Manager

 Most companies are aware of the benefits of cross-platform sharing but are hesitant to participate because they do not want to give up their data.
-We need to keep educating platforms about the importance of tackling Minor Safety and the distribution of CSAM as a group effort and encouraging tech companies to contribute by sharing their knowledge and resources with each other.
+We need to keep educating platforms about the importance of tackling Minor Safety and the distribution of CSAM as a group effort and encouraging tech companies to contribute by sharing their knowledge and resources.

-"I think companies need to and have already become more comfortable with cross platform sharing because they know that we all cannot make it close to combating these issues on our platforms without each other.
+"I think companies need to and have already become more comfortable with cross-platform sharing because they know that we all cannot make it close to combating these issues on our platforms without each other.
 It is a team effort at the end of the day, and comparable to a group project.
-We need everyone’s input to be able to fully see and understand the issues at hand, and think together to come up with solutions that work for everyone and their platforms. " - Amanda Selby
+We need everyone’s input to be able to fully see and understand the issues at hand, and think together to come up with solutions that work for everyone and their platforms." - Amanda Selby, former Minor Safety Manager

 If you work in tech and want your company to contribute to children's online safety, please share this information within your network and highlight the valuable benefits of cross-platform sharing.